minority4u/blockchain-ethereum-app/readme.md

 * Own Token (Unversity Votes) deployed as Smart-Contract with tokens/vote rights splitted between all accounts and their public contracts
 * DAO (University Mannheim).
 Every owner of the University token is automatically member of the DAO and is allowed to create proposals and votes.

+The Smart Contract code is stored in "_infos/".
+They are based on the Ethereum-Templates: https://www.ethereum.org/token

 # Base Tutorial

 The current network file structure looks like that: